philipbolle/saas-factory/SF_COMMAND/02_MISSION_LOG.md

 - **Routing:** Integrated `react-router-dom` v6 to create a navigable single-page application structure, including protected routes for authenticated users.
 - **Authentication Scaffolding:** Deployed a React Context-based authentication provider (`AuthContext.tsx`) that integrates with the `authService` backend abstraction.
 This provides a global state for user authentication, enabling sign-in, sign-out, and session persistence.
 The system now has a functional, albeit minimal, user-facing interface with a complete authentication loop, setting the stage for feature development.

+**MISSION:** FP-H1: Foundational Hardening & Verification
+**OUTCOME:** SUCCESS
+**AAR:** Completed a comprehensive hardening protocol to achieve a fully green CI/CD pipeline.
+- **Dependency Harmonization:** Upgraded ESLint dependencies to resolve critical version conflicts with TypeScript, eliminating all linting errors.
+- **Configuration & Refactoring:** Corrected multiple configuration files (`.eslintrc.cjs`, `cypress.config.cjs`, `tailwind.config.js`, `postcss.config.js`).
+Refactored the authentication context into a multi-file, single-responsibility structure to adhere to React best practices and resolve all `react-refresh` warnings.
+- **E2E Workflow Hardening:** Integrated the `start-server-and-test` utility to create a robust, reliable, and self-contained end-to-end testing script, resolving all `ECONNREFUSED` errors.
+The system is now fully compliant with the "Pre-Mission Readiness Protocol" and demonstrates a stable, professional-grade foundation.